-Removing the KANT Module
+Removing the KANT3A/KANT3 Module

-Unplug the antenna connection to the KANT3 board (see Figure 7) then unplug the KANT3 from the RF board and lift it out.
+Unplug the antenna connection to the KANT3A/KANT3A board (see Figure 7) then unplug it from the RF board and lift it out.
 Flex the back panel outward slightly as needed to clear the edge of the board.
-Holding the KANT3 board at the top corners, rock it back and forth as needed to release the connector.
+Holding the KANT3A/KANT3 board at the top corners, rock it back and forth as needed to release the connector.

 Figure 7.
-Removing KANT3 Board.
+Removing KANT3A/KANT3 Board.